 The next step is to add the horsehide, which comprises two pieces of materials, which is now rubber cemented to the ball’s yarn and rubber base.

-Lastly, bright red stitches, always double stitches that amount to exactly 108 stitches, is added to the ball, and the finished copy is always about five to five and a quarter ounces.
+Lastly, bright red stitches, always double stitches that amount to exactly 108 stitches, are added to the ball, and the finished copy is always about five to five and a quarter ounces.